Menopause and Weight Gain: What You Need to Know

 It might be tempting to go on a restrictive diet to prevent any menopause-related weight gain, but severely restricting calories can negatively impact your overall health.

-If you’re not sure where to start, a guided nutrition program may be the answer.
+If it’s all a little overwhelming, a guided nutrition program may be the answer.

 With a nutrition program like 2B Mindset, you’ll follow the Plate It! system with food ratios to help you cut calories while still eating a large amount of lower-calorie foods.